abrown/install-openvino-action/README.md

 install-openvino-action
 =======================

-Install OpenVINO as a step in a GitHub workflow.
+Install OpenVINO as a step in a GitHub workflow; sets `OPENVINO_INSTALL_DIR` in the GitHub environment.

 ### Use